AmanpreetSingh1995/FEM-Social-Media-Dashboard-with-Dark-Light-Toogle/notes.md

 Light/Dark Mode Toogle -- takes system pref by default, but can override with toogle

--what HTML markup (sccessible) -- https://scottaohara.github.io/a11y_styled_form_controls/src/radio-button--switch/
+-what HTML markup (accessible) -- https://scottaohara.github.io/a11y_styled_form_controls/src/radio-button--switch/

 Use fieldset, legend, radio inputs